CryptoGnome/Community-Tools/test/README.md

 <a href="https://ibb.co/nLjtox"><img src="https://preview.ibb.co/b8R68x/Screenshot_2018_02_06_12_30_41.jpg" alt="Screenshot_2018_02_06_12_30_41" border="0"></a>

 <h1>FAQ</h1>
-<b>Is my setup supported?</b> Yes, PtTracker will work on any operating system that ProfitTrailer supports.
+<b>Is my setup supported?
+* Yes, PtTracker will work on any operating system that ProfitTrailer supports.
 <br><br>
-<b>Will it work with the ProfitTrailer Feeder addon?</b> Yes, PtTracker does not make any changes to your setup or files.
+<b>Will it work with the ProfitTrailer Feeder addon?
+* Yes, PtTracker does not make any changes to your setup or files.
 <br><br>
-<b>Are all base currencies are supported?</b> Yes, PtTracker will work on any base currencies that ProfitTrailer supports Ex.
+<b>Are all base currencies are supported?
+* Yes, PtTracker will work on any base currencies that ProfitTrailer supports Ex.
 BTC, ETH, USDT and BNB.
 <br><br>
 <b>Are all exchanges are supported?</b> Yes, PtTracker will work on any extange that ProfitTrailer supports.
 <br><br>